Silverbelly/SE-Bootcamp-Project1/README.md

 ##### Technologies Used

 - HTML
-- Bootstrap is leveraged for components (carousel, nav bar w/hamburger) creating a consistant look and feel.
+- Bootstrap is leveraged for components (carousel, nav bar w/hamburger) creating a consistent look and feel.
 - CSS is implemented in an custom style sheet for overriding Bootstrap colors and fonts.

 ##### Future Improvements